benjamin8979/Jammming/README.md

 You must set the clientID variable on line 6 of src/Utilities/Spotify.js to your own personal Spotify clientID to able to connect to your Spotify account.
 Visit https://developer.spotify.com/documentation/web-api for more information on retrieving your Spotify client_id.

+## Future Work

+New feature to include samples of the tracks to allow a user to listen to them before adding to their playlist.

 ## Technologies Used

 React, JavaScript, HTML, CSS